-Medically Necessary (or Medical Necessity)-the Covered Service or supply recommended by the treating Provider to identify or treat a Participant's condition, Disease, Illness or Accidental Injury and which is determined by BCI to be:
+Medically Necessary (or Medical Necessity)-the Covered Service or supply recommended by the treating Provider to identify or treat a Participant's condition, Disease, Illness or Accidental Injury and which is determined by the Contract Administrator to be:

 - 1. The most appropriate supply or level of service, considering potential benefit and harm to the Participant. - 2.
-Proven to be effective in improving health outcomes:
+Proven to be effective in improving health outcomes: - a.

-- a.
 For new treatment, effectiveness is determined by peer reviewed scientific evidence; or - b.
 For existing treatment, effectiveness is determined first by peer reviewed scientific evidence, then by professional standards, then by expert opinion. - 3.
-Not primarily for the convenience of the Participant or Provider. - 4.
-Cost Effective for this condition.
+Not primarily for the convenience of the Participant or Provider. - Cost Effective for this condition.

-The fact that a Provider may prescribe, order, recommend, or approve a service or supply does not, in and of itself, necessarily establish that such service or supply is Medically Necessary under this Plan.
+The fact that a Provider may prescribe, order, recommend, or approve a service or supply does not, in and of itself, necessarily establish that such service or supply is Medically Necessary under this Summary Plan Document.

-The term Medically Necessary as defined and used in this Plan is strictly limited to the application and interpretation of this Plan, and any determination of whether a service is Medically Necessary hereunder is made solely for the purpose of determining whether services rendered are Covered Services.
+The term Medically Necessary as defined and used in the Plan is strictly limited to the application and interpretation of the Plan, and any determination of whether a service is Medically Necessary hereunder is made solely for the purpose of determining whether services rendered are Covered Services.

-In determining whether a service is Medically Necessary, BCI considers the medical records and, the following source documents: Blue Cross Blue Shield Association Center for Clinical Effectiveness (CCE) assessments, the Blue Cross and Blue Shield Association Medical Policy Reference Manual as adopted by BCI, and Blue Cross of Idaho Medical Policies.
-BCI also considers current published medical literature and peer review publications based upon scientific evidence, and evidence-based guidelines developed by national organizations and recognized authorities.
+In determining whether a service is Medically Necessary, the Contract Administrator considers the medical records and, the following source documents: Blue Cross Blue Shield Association Center for Clinical Effectiveness (CCE) assessments, the Blue Cross and Blue Shield Association Medical Policy Reference Manual as adopted by the Contract Administrator, and Blue Cross of Idaho Medical Policies.
+The Contract Administrator also considers, current published medical literature and peer review publications based upon scientific evidence, and evidence-based guidelines developed by national organizations and recognized authorities.